-Our project at Tchey has shown us the gaps that middle schoolers encounter in staying the course through to high school; while at the same time providing us with the perfect testing ground for new program pilots to help bridge that gap.
+Our project at Chey has shown us the gaps that middle schoolers encounter in staying the course through to high school; while at the same time providing us with the perfect testing ground for new program pilots to help bridge that gap.

-One of our most successful programs at Tchey has been our IT lab which opened in 2008.
+One of our most successful programs at Chey has been our IT lab which opened in 2008.
 Although housed within the Primary School, it currently only offers MS Office classes for Grades 10-12 which run after school 6 days a week and are consistently full.

 Recognizing the importance of digital literacy and the need to start young, we want to get middle school students familiar with technology, using digital tools and learning how to research with them – so that they can then be more successful in the courses we offer at high school level.